RIDWANE-EL-FILALI/snow-crash/level12/resources/README.md

 fail because:

-touch → becomes TOUCH (invalid command).
+- touch → becomes TOUCH (invalid command)

-Spaces are truncated → arguments are lost.
+- Spaces are truncated → arguments are lost

 So direct injection does not work.

 Instead, we realize that backticks expand file paths as commands.
 If we create our own script in /tmp, the vulnerable CGI will happily run it when invoked.

 ## Exploit Strategy

-* Create a malicious script in /tmp.
+1. Create a malicious script in /tmp

-* Make it executable.
+2. Make it executable

-* Trigger the CGI script with an input that expands to our malicious file.
+3. Trigger the CGI script with an input that expands to our malicious file

-* The script will execute our payload.
+4. The script will execute our payload

 ## Exploitation